What is Selenium? Introduction Tutorial

 Birth of Selenium IDE

 Shinya Kasatani of Japan created Selenium IDE, a Firefox and Chrome extension that can automate the browser through a record-and-playback feature.
-He came up with this idea to further increase the speed in creating test cases.
+He came up with this idea to further increase the speed of creating test cases.
 He donated Selenium IDE to the Selenium Project in 2006.

 Birth of WebDriver

 Simon Stewart created WebDriver circa 2006 when browsers and web applications were becoming more powerful and more restrictive with JavaScript programs like Selenium Core.
-It was the first cross-platform testing framework that could control the browser from the OS level.
+It was the first cross-platform testing framework that could control the browser at the OS level.

 Birth of Selenium 2

 In 2008, the whole Selenium Team decided to merge WebDriver and Selenium RC to form a more powerful tool called Selenium 2, with WebDriver being the core.
-Currently, Selenium RC is still being developed but only in maintenance mode.
+Currently, Selenium RC is still being developed, but only in maintenance mode.
 Most of the Selenium Project’s efforts are now focused on Selenium 2.

 So, Why the Name Selenium?

 The Name Selenium came from a joke that Jason cracked once to his team.
-During Selenium’s development, another automated testing framework was popular made by the company called Mercury Interactive (yes, the company who originally made QTP before it was acquired by HP).
+During Selenium’s development, another automated testing framework was popularly made by the company called Mercury Interactive (yes, the company that originally made QTP before it was acquired by HP).
 Since Selenium is a well-known antidote for Mercury poisoning, Jason suggested that name and his teammates took it.
 So that is how we got to call this framework up to the present.

 What is Selenium IDE?